Butternut squash for babies: nutritional benefits & the best puree recipe

 When can babies eat butternut squash?

-Babies can eat butternut squash as soon as they start solids at around 6 months of age.
+Babies can eat butternut squash as soon as they start solids at around 6 months of age when they’re showing all of the developmental signs of readiness.
 It could even be your baby’s first food if you’d like!

 Watch Rory & Brinley eat butternut squash!